Tips to increase daily movement

 Have equipment ready and accessible

-Make equipment easily accessible to children to encourage movement.
-When equipment is readily available, children are more likely to use the equipment and be active.
+Make equipment such as balls easily accessible to children.
+When equipment is readily available, children are more likely to pick it up, use it and be active.

 For indoor activities: